-As owner and operator of more than 60 per cent of Alberta's total electricity distribution network, FortisAlberta's focus is delivering safe and reliable electricity to more than half a million residential, farm and business Customers.
-The Company serves more than 240 communities with 127,000 kilometres of distribution power lines across Alberta.
+FortisAlberta is the owner and operator of more than 60 per cent of Alberta's total electricity distribution network.
+Our focus is delivering safe and reliable electricity to more than half a million residential, farm and business Customers.

+As the line that connects us all, FortisAlberta serves more than 240 communities with 131,000 kilometres of distribution power lines across Alberta.

 For more information about FortisAlberta, visit fortisalberta.com.